igouriny/portfolio/README.md

 # 🚀 My Portfolio Repository

 Welcome to the repository for my personal portfolio!
-This repo contains the source code and assets used to build and maintain my portfolio website.
+This repo contains the source code and assets used to build and maintain my portfolio web application.

 ## 🛠️ Technologies Used
 - **Frontend:** React, Vue, Javascript, HTML, CSS